The Comey firing, as retold by the Mueller report

 EDITOR’S NOTE — First in a series of stories focusing on events detailed in the report of special counsel Robert Mueller , drawing from the document’s trove.

-At the White House that afternoon, Trump’s anger grew as he heard an adviser recount Comey’s testimony.
+At the White House that afternoon, Trump’s anger grew as an adviser recounted Comey’s testimony.
 He trained his fire on Attorney General Jeff Sessions, who’d recused himself from the Russia investigation two months earlier because of his work on the Trump campaign.

 Notes maintained by Sessions’ chief of staff depict a president in full venting mode: The attorney general was supposed to be a president’s most important appointment, he raged.
 John Kennedy had his brother Robert, Barack Obama had his friend Eric Holder.